 – Spreading out family in dining areas and utilizing outdoor picnic tables.

-– Encouraging social distancing and wearing face coverings when closer than six feet.
+– Encouraging social distancing and wearing face coverings when closer than six feet, and indoors

 – Increased daily sanitiation by our staff.